How to get to Thailand

 The best way to get to Thailand is by flying directly to Bangkok, the capital city, from major airports worldwide.
 From the UK, British Airways, Thai Airways, and EVA Air offer non-stop flights from London Heathrow (LHR) to Suvarnabhumi Airport (BKK) in around 11-12 hours.

 The best way to get to Thailand from the US, is by flying directly to Bangkok from major cities like Los Angeles (LAX), New York (JFK), and San Francisco (SFO).
 Generally taking 17-24 hours with layovers in cities like Hong Kong, Tokyo, or Taipei.
-Alternatively, you can explore indirect routes through neighbouring countries like Malaysia, Singapore, or Vietnam.
+Alternatively, you can explore indirect routes through neighboring countries like Malaysia, Singapore, or Vietnam.

 • Thai Airways